-1. a.
-Detail of Audit Qualification: The Company has incurred losses over the years resulting in negative net worth, negative working capital and negative cash flows.
-The default in payment of dues to banks and financial institution and creditors etc are the identified events that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern.
+1. Audit Qualification: The Company has incurred losses over the years resulting in negative net worth, negative working capital and negative cash flows.
+The default in payment of dues to banks and financial institution and creditors etc. are the identified events that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern.
+The Statement does not adequately disclose this fact.